Chanarin/apriori-recommendation-engine/README.md

 # To Do List

-*   More unit testing - in progress
+*   More unit testing - in progress (almost complete)
 *   Set the lumen environment for AWS Elastic Beanstalk Deployment - done but needs tune up
-*   Try new and faster ways of getting recommendations with simple size 2 combinations
 *   Promote the API beta version for testing and collaboration
-*   Deploy a beta version of the API and try it out.
+*   Deploy a beta version of the API and try it out in real life
+*   Try to get more people involved and improve the API

 # Notice: